 What is my picture hanging gadget?
 It is the white paint stick in the photo above.

 I could not get a photo of me actually using the gadget, but there it is above the top right hand side of the mirror.
-It has a nail om the bottom that is hooked to the hook on the back of the frame.
+It has a nail on the bottom that is hooked to the hook on the back of the frame.

 I made mine using 3 paint stirring sticks that I duct taped together.

 Step 1.
 Hammer the nail about 1-inch from the bottom of the taped-together paint stirring sticks so that half of the nail is on one side and the tip is halfway out the other side.
 You want to make sure the nail is straight and snug in the wood.

 An option: A reader, Pat commented that using a screw works better It stays more firmly in the stick, where the nail will eventually loosen and “screw up” your attempts to make everything level.

-How To Use The Hanging Gadget:
+How To Use The Picture Hanging Gadget

-1. Hook the nail head end on the gadget onto the hook or picture hanging wire on the back of the frame.
+Step 1 – Hook the nail head end on the gadget onto the hook or picture hanging wire on the back of the frame.

-2. Hold the top of the picture hanging gadget with the frame hanging from it and position the frame on the wall where you want it.
+Step 2 – Hold the top of the picture hanging gadget with the frame hanging from it and position the frame on the wall where you want it.

-3. Tap the center upper portion of the frame.
+Step 3 – Tap the center upper portion of the frame.
 This will press the tip of the nail into the wall leaving a mark on the wall exactly where you need it.

-4. Remove the gadget, hammer a nail into your marked hole, and hang your frame or artwork.
+Step 4 – Remove the gadget, hammer a nail into your marked hole, and hang your frame or artwork.

 Works perfectly – every time.

-*** A little clairfication.
-The nail that you put in the gadget when you make it stays in the gadget.
+The nail that is in the gadget when you make it stays in the gadget.
 It is not the nail used to hang the frame, it is used to mark a hole for exact placement.
 You tap to make a hole exactly where you need it.

-*** If you are using a hook style hanger, (shown in second photo of this post) place the bottom of the hook where the hole is, then hammer it into the wall.
+- If you are using a hook style hanger, (shown in second photo of this post) place the bottom of the hook where the hole is, then hammer it into the wall.
 If you don’t, your item will be lower than you want it because of the length of the hook.